Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-You know, in a world obsessed with carbon-plated super shoes that cost as much as a car payment, it is sometimes refreshing to just come back down to Earth.
-We spend so much time talking about energy return and propulsive foams that we forget what 90% of the population actually needs: a solid, comfortable shoe that doesn't require a loan to purchase.
-Enter the Asics GEL-Contend 9.
-It’s not flashy, it’s not breaking marathon records, but it might just be the most important shoe in Asics' lineup because it is the one regular people actually buy.
+In a world obsessed with carbon-plated super shoes that cost as much as a car payment, it’s honestly nice to come back down to Earth.
+We talk so much about energy return and “propulsive” foams that we forget what most people actually need: a solid, easy-on-the-feet shoe that doesn’t require a loan.
+That’s where the Asics GEL-Contend 9 lives.
+It isn’t flashy and it isn’t breaking marathon records, but it’s one of the most relevant shoes in Asics’ lineup because it’s what regular people buy and wear daily.

 Quick Take